geek-cookbook/geek-cookbook/docs/community/slack.md

 ---
-title: Engage with the Geek Cookbook in GitHub
+title: Join Funky Penguin's Slack Server
-description: How to use GitHub to interact with the Geek Cookbook community
+description: Use Slack to interact with the Geek Cookbook community
 icon: fontawesome/brands/slack
 status: new
 ---